derioz/binx_productions/README.md

-# Binx Productions - Photography Portfolio - Created by Damon
+# Binx Productions - Photography Portfolio

 The central hub for the Binx visual agency.